pp7788/CSharpNotes/Equality.md

 ## check NaN via == ?

-* The NaN value is neither greater than, less than, nor equal to any other double (or float) value, including NaN.
+* The NaN value is neither greater than, less than, nor equal to any other double (or float) value, __including NaN__.

 ```csharp
 var x = float.NaN;